 Petitioner argues that there is sufficient evidence of record for the proposed combination of Wang and Franaszek to support applying content independent compression if a data type is not recognized in Wang's step 108.
 Pet.
-26-28.
+24-26.
 Petitioner argues that Wang teaches that if a file format is not identified or recognized, then the file is compressed with a default lossless compression algorithm.
+Id. at 19 (citing Ex.
+1009, 4).
+Petitioner further argues that Dr. Zeger, Patent Owner's Declarant, agreed that a file format potentially could refer to a data type.
 Pet.
-18 (citing Ex.
-1008, 4).
-Petitioner further argues that Dr. Zeger, Patent Owner's Declarant, agreed that a file format could potentially refer to a data type.
-Pet.
-Reply, 13-14 (citing Ex.
-1012, 87:23-88:6).
+Reply 13 (citing Ex.
+1014, 87-88).
 Moreover, Petitioner argues, Franaszek teaches the use of a default compression algorithm if a data type is not recognized.
 Pet.
-19; Pet.
-Reply 13 (citing Ex.
-1010, 5:49-54).
-Dr. Creusere, Petitioner's Declarant, also stated in his Declaration that would have been motivated to implement a default lossless compression algorithm, such as LZW, when the type of data contained in the file is not identified or recognized (e.g., if and when implementing Matsubara's technique for identifying the type of data in a file does not identify the data type).
+22 (citing Ex.
+1011, 5:49-54).
+Dr. Creusere, Petitioner's Declarant, also stated in his Declaration that

+[b]ased on the teaching of Wang to use a default lossless compression algorithm, such as LZW, when the file format is not identified or recognized and the teaching of Franaszek to use a default compression method when the data type is not recognized, a person of ordinary skill in the art would have been motivated to implement a default lossless compression algorithm, such as LZW, when the type of data contained in the file is not identified or recognized (e.g., if and when implementing Matsubara's technique for identifying the type of data in a file does not identify the data type).
 In this regard, a person of ordinary skill in the art would have been particularly motivated to use a lossless default compression method when the data type is not identified to avoid the loss of any data because, as Franaszek describes, "the loss of even a single bit can be catastrophic" for some files.
 RIV-1010, 1:22-31.